 Th-thuck the collisions overlapped, each of them as sharp as the other, one slicing through a throat, the other landing between ribs.
 Two bodies listed, began to collapse, one in a messy sputter of red.
 She twisted about, towards the street, where no footsteps gave away that she was about to be 'surprised.'
 She plucked a third knife from a sheathe on her abdomen: thicker, heavier, because her future reflections were softer-edged.

 Another martial artist with a black mask slid into view of the alleyway, and by then her knife was already airborne.
 The blade hit into something like a leather breastplate, but sank deep, and her target twisted as he fell.
 Three white spaces in the future.
 Three bodies.

-She stood for there a moment, heart hammering wildly, listening and looking for reflections.
+She stood for there a moment, heart hammering wildly, head cocked as she listened and looked for reflections.
 No more danger?
 Not in the near future, anyway.
+Me: 3, Evil Ninjas: 0!
+Woohoo!
+Time to celebrate; where was the nearest ice cream store!?
 But her brows furrowed and she turned about just in time to hear the heavy, hollow-sounding scrape of a manhole cover being removed.

 "Excuse me!" she shouted indignantly at the black alleyway.
 "Are you actually trying to escape into a sewer without even stopping to thank me!?"

 The scrape paused.
 A meek, male voice responded: "Um..."

 She leaned back and deflated a little.
 Whoever this was, they didn't sound particularly old despite what the dented dumpster had to say about the matter.
 What had this dude done to anger people in masks with samurai swords and shotguns?
 "Because that would be very rude of you," she continued her reproach, grumpy but curious.